 Glaucoma can affect our vision and ability to drive in the following ways:

 It is important to understand that by law, doctors and optometrists are obligated to contact the relevant State or Territory licensing authority and report patients who no longer meet the Australian Driving Standard requirements for vision.

 Drivers are legally required to notify their State or Territory licensing authority of a serious or chronic medical condition (including glaucoma), injuries or disabilities that may affect fitness to drive.
 Failure to notify could affect insurance cover.

 Drivers with a chronic eye condition are also required to report a change in vision or if they have a vision impairment that can impede safe driving.

 - Wearing Glasses and Contact LensesShow lessShow more

-Divers who are able to meet the eligibility for driving without vision will be able to hold an unconditional licence.
+Drivers who are able to meet the eligibility for driving without glasses will be able to hold an unconditional licence.
 However, drivers who require glasses or contact lenses to meet the vision standards for driving will hold a conditional licence.
-The use of glasses will be listed as a condition on your licence (identified as S under conditions) (Image B).
+The use of glasses will be listed as a condition on your licence (identified as S under conditions) (Image 2).
 Additionally, drivers will be required to pass a new eyesight test if they start or stop wearing glasses or contact lenses to drive to ensure they continue to meet the vision requirements for driving.